 In addition, breaks between test sections and stop/start breaks are available as accommodations on the LSAT, and can also be used for the purposes of using the restroom.
 Please take this into consideration when requesting testing accommodations.

-In most cases, the remote proctoring system will save your progress and pause the test while the technical issue is resolved, then restart the test and allow you to resume where you left off.
+In most cases, the remote proctoring system will save your progress and pause the test while the technical issue is resolved.
+Once the issue is resolved and you restart the test, the system will allow you to resume where you left off.

 What if someone else enters the room while I am taking the test?